-Since 2008, Little Known Black History Facts has added a hilarious spin to Feburary’s significant celebrations by allowing us appreciate the special ways of Black folks.
-Lord knows we have some ways.
+Since 2008, Little Known Black History Facts has added a hilarious spin to February’s significant celebrations by allowing us appreciate the special ways of Black folks.
+Lord knows, we have some ways.
 Clayton, a Kentucky native, is one of the most brilliant bloggers in all the Negronet.
-An aspiring multi-tasker, she’s currently juggling several writing projects that call on her interests in race, gender, womanism, natural hair, prose, fiction, music (particularly New Jack Swing), and general ridiculousness.
-In addition to Little Known Black History Facts, you can find her work at a number of sites, including Uptown Magazine, PostBourgie, Natural Hair Problems and Needlessly Crunk.
+An aspiring multitasker, she’s currently juggling several writing projects that call on her interests in race, gender, womanism, natural hair, prose, fiction, music (particularly new jack swing) and general ridiculousness.
+In addition to Little Known Black History Facts, you can find her work at a number of sites, including Uptown magazine, PostBourgie, Natural Hair Problems and Needlessly Crunk.
 She’s also the genius behind Splackavellie Central, a hilarious site that pokes fun at some of the most ridiculous moments in R&B music history.

 So this year, while you hang the MLK poster and rock the Malcolm X hat you’ve been donning once a year since 1992, take a moment to also remember Lemond Crouch, the first brave child to tell a teacher, “You ain’t my momma!”; Pauletta “Pooh” Spencer, the creator of baby hair; and Tracy Clayton, the first person to give these folks their due!